Yukun-Huang/DreamCube/README.md

 Please refer to `requirements.txt`.

 ## 💃🏻 Multi-plane Synchronization
-If you are only interested in Multi-plane Synchronization, we provide a Jupyter notebook for quickly trying out Multi-plane Synchronization for pre-trained diffusion models like SD2, SDXL, and Marigold.
-Please open `multi_plane_sync.ipynb` for more details.
+If you are only interested in Multi-plane Synchronization, we provide a Jupyter notebook for quickly trying Multi-plane Synchronization on pre-trained diffusion models like SD2, SDXL, and Marigold.
+Please refer to `multi_plane_sync.ipynb` for more details.

 The implementation is very simple.
 The key lines are as follows:
 ```python